 As recommended by the Henry Tax Review, the tax should be phased in gradually to let property holders adjust.
 Each year for ten years, the land tax rate shall increase by 1/10th of its maximum rate while the replaced taxes decrease by 1/10th.

 4.1.
-Policy: The Science Party endorses the Henry Tax Review's suggestion to simplify the marginal tax rates into 3 simple bands:
+Policy: The Science Party endorses the recommendation from Henry Tax Review to simplify the marginal tax rates into 3 simple bands:

 - 35% tax on each dollar earnt above $25 000 and below $180 000

 - 45% tax on each dollar earnt above $180 000